edgzoah/literalnie-game/readme.md

-need to install nodemon to get this working\n npm i nodemon
+need to install nodemon to get this working npm i nodemon